cristianBMJ/Data_Science_Projects/README.md

 [Stars Categorization:]( https://github.com/cristianBMJ/ProjectsDataScience/blob/main/classification-star.ipynb)   Classification of Star Giants  or  Dwarfs , consider the  [dataset](https://www.kaggle.com/datasets/vinesmsuic/star-categorization-giants-and-dwarfs).
 The categorization the Stars was studied according to criteria the Morgan–Keenan (MK) classification system.
 Firstly, the dataset was cleaned  and then it was balanced.
 In order to apply  three models's Machine Learning, being **Random Forest Classification**   the one with the better results, obtaining a precision of 94% used metrics F1.

-[Forecasting Store Sales:](https://github.com/cristianBMJ/ProjectsDataScience/blob/main/forecasting-store-salesPB.ipynb) Forecasting to determine Store Sales of Ecuador.
-The Stores are in locations in the country.
-The Model learning is the kind Hydrid, it be first model **RandomForestRegressor** while the second model is **LinearRegression**.
+[Forecasting Store Sales:](https://github.com/cristianBMJ/ProjectsDataScience/blob/main/forecasting-store-salesPB.ipynb) Forecasting Store Sales: The goal is to forecast store sales in Ecuador, considering different store locations across the country.
+The hybrid model used for learning consists of two components: **RandomForestRegressor** and **LinearRegression**.